microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

         }
     ```

-    > **Note** You can use the [sha256sum](https://linux.die.net/man/1/sha256sum) tool in linux to create a file hash
+    > **Note**: You can use the [sha256sum](https://linux.die.net/man/1/sha256sum) tool in Linux to create a file hash.

     ![The baseline properties added to the device twin.](media/devicetwin-baselinechecks.png "Add the baseline properties to the twin")

-8. Select **Save**
+8. Select **Save**.

-9. Switch to your putty session connected to the IoT Device, run the following commands
+9. Switch to your putty session connected to the IoT Device, run the following commands:

     ```bash
     sudo nano /home/users/oms_audit.xml
     ```

-10. Copy the `/scripts/oms_audits.xml` file content into the session window, then save it
+10. Copy the `/scripts/oms_audits.xml` file content into the session window, then save it.

 ### Task 2: Review Azure Security for IoT log data